kashishpandey/CS510-VideoGameAnalysis/README.md

 In the docs folder you will find a pdf of the final write up and pdf of the code!

+Note: to see older versions of the code check the releases for 0.0.2 and 0.0.1 and download the zip files

 **Please note that it may take a 5-6 minutes to run all the machine learning models towards the end of the code due to model complexity!**

 How to run program: